AbdIlkin/Harmonix/README.md

 - Contains functions to display images within the Streamlit app.

 ### `utils/ai_response.py`
-- Handles interaction with the Google Gemini AI model to generate responses.
+- Handles interaction with the AI model to generate responses.

 ## Future Enhancements

 - Implement additional languages for broader user accessibility.
 - Add more sophisticated NLP techniques for better understanding of user queries.
 - Enhance the UI/UX of the Streamlit app.

-"# Harmonix"
-"# Harmonix"